souenzzo/atemoia/README.md

 A frontend in `src/atemoia/client.cljs`.
 This is a react app interacts with the JSON endpoints.

 There is a build script in `dev/atemoia/build.clj`.
-This is invoked via `clj -A:dev -M -m atemoia.build`
+This is invoked via `clj -M:dev -m atemoia.build`

 The build script compiles clojurescript to a minified bundle and compiles clojure to java classes.
 Then generates a JAR file that include both java class files and javascript static assets.